kcharb7/Mission-to-Mars/README.md

 </body>
 </html>
 ```
-In the body of my document, I added a <div /> with a class of “container” to set up the container for the Bootstrap components:
+In the body of my document, I added a div tag with a class of “container” to set up the container for the Bootstrap components:
 ```
 <body>
   <div class="container">
   </div>
 </body>
 ```
-For the header, I created an inner <div /> element with the class “jumbotron text-center” added to the opening tag:
+For the header, I created an inner div element with the class “jumbotron text-center” added to the opening tag:
 ```
   <div class="container">
     <div class="jumbotron text-center">